Dr Richard Bärnthaler

 - Position: Lecturer in Ecological Economics

-- Areas of expertise: social-ecological economics; political economy; sufficiency; eco-social policy; and post-growth
+- Areas of expertise: social-ecological economics; political economy; eco-social policy; post-growth; industrial policy; universal basic services; foundational economy; social-ecological transformation

 - Email: R.Barnthaler@leeds.ac.uk